cfdp/cfdp.dk/wp-content/plugins/sexybookmarks/readme.txt

-=== Shareaholic | email, bookmark, share buttons ===
+=== Shareaholic | share buttons & related posts ===
 Contributors: shareaholic
-Tags: SexyBookmarks, SexyBookmark, Facebook, Twitter, LinkedIn, URL Shortener, Bitly, TinyURL, Supr, Goo.gl, Google +1, Google Analytics, Google Plus, Google, Instapaper, Wish List, Digg, Google Gmail, Google Notebook, Google Bookmarks, Translate, Tumblr, AIM, Yahoo Messenger, Delicious, StumbleUpon, Bebo, Mister Wong, Evernote, Twine, Diigo, add this, addtoany, share this, share and follow, share and enjoy, sharing is sexy, sharing is caring, Mail, Yahoo, Reddit, Techmeme, Hacker News, Tweet Button, Twitter Button, Fark, Buffer, MySpace, Orkut, Plurk, Identi.ca, Hyves, Netlog, HubSpot,  WeHeartIt, Yandex, PrintFriendly, Print, ReadItLater, Yammer, Pinterest, Google Translate, Pinboard, Shareaholic, Shareholic, Bookmarks, Social, Email Button, Social Share, Bookmark Button, Share Button, Social Bookmarking, Bookmarks Menu, Bookmarking, Share, Share Count, Sharebar, Social Media, SEO, Analytics, Stats, Sharing, Saving, Posting, Facebook Like, Facebook Recommend, Facebook Send, WPMU, nrelate, outbrain, linkwithin, Related Content, Related Posts, Thumbnails, Recommendations
+Tags: sexybookmarks, shareaholic, shareholic, facebook, twitter, linkedin, URL Shortener, bitly, tinyurl, Goo.gl, Google+1, Google Analytics, Google Plus, Google, Instapaper, Wish List, Digg, Gmail, Google Bookmarks, Translate, Tumblr, AIM, Yahoo Messenger, Delicious, StumbleUpon, mister wong, evernote, add this, addtoany, share this, sharethis, share and follow, share and enjoy, sharing is sexy, sharing is caring, yahoo, reddit, hackernews, tweet button, twitter button, fark, buffer, myspace, orkut, netlog, hubspot, weheartit, printfriendly, yammer, pinterest, google translate, bookmarks, social, email button, social share, socialize, sociable, sharebar, bookmark button, share button, social bookmarking, bookmarks menu, bookmarking, share, seo, analytics, stats, sharing, facebook like, facebook recommend, WPMU, mutisite, shortcode, yaarp, yarpp, nrelate, outbrain, linkwithin, related content, related posts, related, popular posts, popular, thumbnails, recommendations
 Requires at least: 2.7
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 6.1.3.1
+Stable tag: 6.1.5.1

 Adds an attractive social bookmarking menu and related content widget to your posts, pages, index, or any combination of the three.

 == Description ==

 Shareaholic has proven time and time again to be an extremely useful and successful tool in getting your readers to actually **discover** and **submit your articles** to numerous social bookmarking sites.

 Our sole aim was to stray away from the "in the box" thinking behind most social bookmarking plugins, and add a little flair that would entice your readers, rather than deterring them with microscopic icons that get lost in pages heavy laden with content.

 = Recent Updates =

 * Recommendations & Related Content - Increase reader engagement and pageviews by highlighting related content from across your site
 * Social Analytics - Actionable and easy to understand
 * Classic Bookmarks - Classic Bookmarks offer a clean-cut and professional look for your blog